Biescas: History

 During the Spanish Civil War (1936-1939) Biescas was almost razed.
 At the beginning of the conflict the town was quickly conquered by the rebel side and was involved in the Battle of Sabiñánigo, between September and November 1937.
 In this battle the 43rd and 27th divisions of the army of the Spanish Second Republic launched an offensive against the rebels, specifically against the I brigade of the 51st National Division and local volunteers such as the Valley Tena Panthers.
 Biescas was recovered by Republican troops at the beginning of the offensive.
 It is estimated that during the course of the Battle of Sabiñánigo, the total number of deaths (soldiers and civilians) was around 6,000 people.

-In August 1996, 86 people died due to a flood in Las Nieves camping.
+On 7 August 1996, 86 people died due to a flood in Las Nieves camping.